martinescardo/TypeTopology/README.md

 The is an [hmlt](http://www.cs.bham.ac.uk/~mhe/agda-new/index.html) rendring of the Agda code.

-# Spartan MLTT and univalent foundatinos
+# Spartan MLTT and univalent foundations

 At the moment the univalent foundations module [UF](http://www.cs.bham.ac.uk/~mhe/agda-new/UF.html) is a mess and incomplete, but it works.
 It imports public the module  [SpartanMLTT](http://www.cs.bham.ac.uk/~mhe/agda-new/SpartanMLTT.html), which has portions that should be moved to UF (everything regarding equality, for example), and repetitions